clemson-cal/vapor/README.md

 auto u_next = (u.at(i.contract(1)) + du).cache(executor, allocator);
 ```

-This is a naive method to solve the heat equation.
-Vapor provides execution backends
-(called executors), to execute this same code on multi-core or multi-node GPU systems.
+This code is "deploy-anywhere", in the sense that it can be executed on
+a CPU or a GPU, if available.
+Vapor can parallelize the above code, on
+multi-core and multi-GPU hardware platforms, and with minor changes it
+can even map the above calculation over distrited compute nodes.

+Vapor applications may use the built-in executors, or can be easily extended
+with custom executors.

+Separation of the algorithm (e.g. the above code=), from the hardware execution
+strategy, enables fast and robust development of numerical code.

 Vapor programs have essentially zero runtime overhead. and short compile times.

-Vapor includes high-quality execution strategies, which can utilize compute
-resources on multi-core, multi-GPU, and multi-node architectures.
-It can be extended
-with custom execution strategies.

 Vapor is also a lightweight application framework that can ease the development
 of GPU-accelerated and massively parallel scientific simulation codes.